19hours/sg-statutes/Acts/Patents Act.md

 (a) the period taken by the applicant to pay the filing fee under section 25(1)(b), calculated from the date of filing of the application for the patent to the date on which the filing fee is paid;

-(b) the period taken by the applicant to correct deficiencies in his application under section 26(3), calculated from the date of the Registrar’s notification to the applicant of the deficiencies to the date on which the applicant corrects the deficiencies;
+(b) the period taken by the applicant to make observations under section 26(3)(b)(i) which satisfy the Registrar that the documents filed at the Registry to initiate the application satisfy all of the conditions in section 26(1)(a), (b) and (c) (i) or (ii), calculated from the date of the Registrar’s notification to the applicant under section 26(3)(a) to the date on which the applicant makes the observations;

+[2/2007 wef 01/04/2007]

+(ba) the period taken by the applicant to file the documents referred to in section 26(7)(a), (b) and (c), calculated from the date of filing of the application for a patent to the date on which the applicant files the documents;

+[2/2007 wef 01/04/2007]

+(bb) the period taken by the applicant to comply with section 26(9)(b), if the applicant, after filing at the Registry any missing part of the application, makes a request to the Registrar for section 26(8)(b) not to apply to the application, calculated from the date on which the applicant filed at the Registry the missing part of the application to the date on which the applicant complies with section 26(9)(b);

+[2/2007 wef 01/04/2007]

-(c) the period taken by the applicant to file one or more claims for the purposes of the application under section 26(8), calculated from the date of filing of the application for the patent to the date on which the applicant files the claim or claims;
+(c) the period taken by the applicant to file one or more claims for the purposes of the application under section 26(12)(a), calculated from the date of filing of the application for the patent to the date on which the applicant files the claim or claims;

+(d) the period taken by the applicant to —

+(i) make observations under section 28(4)(a) which satisfy the Registrar that all the formal requirements have been complied with; or

-(d) the period taken by the applicant to amend his application under section 28(2) to comply with the formal requirements, calculated from the date of the Registrar’s notification to the applicant that not all formal requirements have been complied with to the earliest date on which the application, as amended by the applicant, complies with the formal requirements;
+(ii) amend his application under section 28(4)(b) to comply with all the formal requirements,

+calculated from the date of the Registrar’s notification under section 28(4) to the date on which the applicant makes the observations or the earliest date on which the application, as amended by the applicant, complies with all the formal requirements;

+[2/2007 wef 01/04/2007]

+(da) the period taken by the applicant to comply with section 28(9)(b), if the applicant, after filing any drawing or part of the description of the invention which is missing from the application, makes a request to the Registrar for section 28(8)(b) not to apply to the application, calculated from the date of the Registrar’s notification under section 28(7) to the date on which the applicant complies with section 28(9)(b);

+[2/2007 wef 01/04/2007]

 (e) the period taken by the applicant to —